rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DE: Some things were corrected in ES6, but this part wasn't.

 AWB: I believe the reason this wasn't changed then was to do what you're describing requires having the historic data available.
-There was reluctance was to imagine having implementations (keeping the historic timezone data around)
+There was reluctance to imagine having implementations (keeping the historic timezone data around).

-MPT: Matt, I think what you're thinking of is the soft language that says you should prefer the iana database when possible.
+MPT: Matt, I think what you're thinking of is the soft language that says you should prefer the IANA database when possible.

 MJ: Correct, I thought it was already formalized in the spec.

 DE: I think this pull request adds it.
 I'm happy for it to be added.
-I looked for how JS engines implement local date-time transforms and they seem to all do it by calling out to these system calls to get the local time based on unix UTC time and then for engines that implement the spec you get the localTime of now and find it's .... time based on that.
+I looked for how JS engines implement local date-time transforms and they seem to all do it by calling out to these system calls to get the local time based on unix UTC time and then for engines that implement the spec you get the localTime of now and find its .... time based on that.

-MPT: If I remember correctly, what happened is that it used to say you should follow the current daylight savings rules but it never codified that you should follow the iana database when possible.
+MPT: If I remember correctly, what happened is that it used to say you should follow the current daylight savings rules but it never codified that you should follow the IANA database when possible.

 MJ: The other thing I was recalling was that ECMA-402 ???
 So this has already been implemented based on 402.